For questions not answered here, please see our fellowship FAQ.

 An applicant’s statement of interest in one of these options does not bear on the CASBS fellowship selection committee’s process, nor does it guarantee that an applicant will receive this particular fellowship in the event that they are awarded a CASBS fellowship.

 The Chinese University of Hong Kong (CUHK)-Stanford University CASBS Fellowship provides opportunities for CUHK faculty members to advance their research by taking part in the residential fellowship program at CASBS that fosters interdisciplinary intellectual exchange.
-This prestigious opportunity is open to scholars in the behavioral and social sciences.
+The program will strengthen the academic network of the selected members and facilitate collaborations across academia, policy, industry, civil society, and government to collectively design a better future.
+This prestigious opportunity is open to scholars in the behavioral and social sciences as well as those in other areas if their work has human behavioral and social dimensions.

-Fellows should be nominated by CUHK.
-For more information about the fellowship and application procedure, please visit the CUHK webpage or contact Olivia Kwok of the Office of Academic Links, CUHK at email@example.com
+Interested CUHK faculty members should apply to CASBS directly.
+For more and precise information about the fellowship and application procedure, please visit the CUHK webpage .
+For further enquiries, please contact Olivia Kwok of the Office of Academic Links, CUHK at firstname.lastname@example.org

 The Center encourages William T. Grant Scholars to contact us regarding a fellowship year at CASBS.
 This career development program supports promising early-career researchers with interests in reducing inequality or understanding the use of research evidence.